trussworks/terraform-aws-iam-cross-acct-dest/README.md

 This module creates a role based on the "iam_role_name" variable that can be assumed by the roles listed in "source_account_role_names" from the account id defined in the "source_account_id" variable.

+The role in the source account must exist before creating this resource.
 This module should be paried with the iam-cross-acct-src module to create a role in the source account with permissions to assume the role created in this module.

 _Philosophical note_: There should be a single account in your AWS organization that manages users and groups.
 In that account, there will be a 1:1 mapping to a group and a role.
 That role may have AssumeRole permissions to multiple other roles across the accounts in the AWS organization.
 The role defined in this module should be one of those roles that can be assumed by the role in the original user management account.